-I am originally from the Hong Kong Island side, so I was never familiar with the Kowloon side and beyond of Hong Kong.
+I am originally from the Hong Kong Island side, so I was never familiar with the Kowloon side and beyond.
 Ever since a good friend of mine introduced me to Islam Food in Kowloon City, I was hooked.
-Now on every visit I wouldn’t leave Hong Kong without making a journey over to Kowloon City for this restaurant.
+Now on every visit, I wouldn’t leave Hong Kong without making a journey over to Kowloon City for this restaurant.

 Islam Food has been established since the 1950s.
-Over all these years, the restaurant has won numerous awards and certificates.
+Over the years, the restaurant has won numerous awards and certificates.
 It now has two shops in the city, both located within Kowloon City.
-My friend always take me to their main shop by Lung Kong Road.
+My friend always takes me to their main shop by Lung Kong Road.
 It’s super busy there and it’s a relatively tiny space.
 We normally order takeaway and sit outside to eat.
-This time round, I decided to go to their other branch by Tak Ku Ling Road.
+This time around, I decided to go to their other branch at Tak Ku Ling Road.
 The Tak Ku Ling Road branch seems to be a bit more spacious and there is also a slight difference on the menu.
-So this time round we decided to actually sit down in there and also try out something we haven’t already tried.

 Juicy Beef Patty Cake (HKD$36 / 2pcs)